Be sure your donation is designated toward Music Inside Out with Gwen Thompkins.

 Music Inside Out with Gwen Thompkins is a weekly, one-hour radio broadcast featuring the people of Louisiana who’ve devoted their lives to America’s music.
 Host Gwen Thompkins and her guests talk extensively about the fire and sweat of the creative process.
 In addition, these guests examine songs that have influenced Louisiana’s unusually varied musical landscape … music that reaches far beyond the state’s borders.

-The standard-bearers of Louisiana music include national icons.
+The standard-bearers of Louisiana music are filled with national icons.
 The list includes Jelly Roll Morton to Big Freedia … Fats Domino to Tim McGraw … Jerry Lee Lewis to Clifton Chenier … Mahalia Jackson to Trombone Shorty.
 What makes their music so varied and satisfying is the influence of other cultures.
 It’s an ongoing dialogue with the rest of the United States and the world.

 Each week, Music Inside Out showcases unexpected points of cultural connection.
 For example, Louis Armstrong loved Mascagni’s Cavalleria Rusticana — and played an aria from that opera every day — just as contemporary Louisiana artists live with their ears wide open.